-In the current year the companies which formed the cash generating units Pure Cottages Group and Carbis Bay Holidays have been hived up into the Sykes Cottages Ltd, therefore the Goodwill relating to these cash generating units have been transferred into Sykes Cottages cash generating unit.
+In the current year the company which formed the cash generating unit Abersoch Quality Homes has been hived up into the Sykes Cottages Ltd, therefore the Goodwill relating to this cash generating unit has been transferred into Sykes Cottages cash generating unit.
+Large Holiday Houses Limited and Lyme Bay Holidays Limited were acquired and subsequently hived up into the Sykes Cottages Ltd during the year, therefore their Goodwill is included in Sykes Cottages cash generating unit.
 The goodwill impairment for these cash generating units has been assessed through the Sykes Cottages goodwill impairment assessment.